-Headspace Review: Does It Really Work?
+Headspace Review: Does This Meditation App Work?

 Andy Puddicombe, a co-founder of Headspace, skipped out of college early and spent 10 years training and serving as a Buddhist monk.
 He returned to the UK after his time at a Tibetan monastery and resolved to bring the benefits of meditation to a mainstream audience.